Reasons Paul is a Questionable Teacher

 See: Galatians 2:2

 57. Paul’s claim that he went to Arabia for three years—instead of receiving instruction from the apostles—raises a real concern: why would someone who never met Jesus bypass the very people who did?
 Paul chose isolation with unknown figures in Arabia rather than being trained by the original eyewitnesses.
+Who knows what he was taught?
+It is like saying you have three years of discipleship/missions experience, but refusing to name the organization.

 See: Galatians 1:17–18, Acts 9:26–28